Huang Rong-can: Arrest and execution

-Huang Rong-can was arrested from the staffroom of the Teacher's College on December 1, 1951.
-He was put in jail under the accusation of engaging in propaganda, treason and spying for the Chinese Communists.
+Huang was arrested from the staffroom of the Teacher's College on December 1, 1951.
+He was put in jail under the accusation of engaging in propaganda, treason, and spying for the Chinese Communists.
 The Nationalist Government accused one of his prints of Orchid Island to be part of Communist Party research to plan the landing of their troops.
-The Department of Defense Military Bureau sentenced him to death.
-He was executed in November 1952 at the age of 32.
+The Department of Defense Military Bureau sentenced him to death, and he was executed in November 1952 at the age of 32.

 In Hong Sung-dam's recount of his death, Huang and his girlfriend were arrested as part of the KMT military's suppression of resistance to their regime.
-They were taken to a prison in Taipei, and days later they were separately shot dead at a cattle market beside a river.
+They were taken to a prison in Taipei, and days later they were separately executed by gun shot at a cattle market beside a river.

-The Ministry of Defence took photos of Huang before his execution, which they sent to the President Chiang Kai-shek after Huang had been shot dead.
+The Ministry of Defense took photos of Huang before his execution, which they sent to the President Chiang Kai-shek after Huang had been killed.

 According to Mei Dean-E, the official document of his burying permit is recorded as November 19, 1952.
 However, on his tombstone is written November 14, 1952.

-Huang's colleagues in the modernist art movement were extremely psychologically affected by Huang's death.
-Fellow founder of the studio in Hankow Street Lee Chun Shan began to discourage his students from further organisation of art associations or movements due to such political oppression, and soon after left Taipei.
-Many senior artists and educators exiled themselves overseas, and the New Art movement ended.
+Huang's death left a psychological toll on his colleagues in the modernist art movement.
+Fellow founder of the studio in Hankow Street, Lee Chun Shan began to discourage his students from further organisation of art associations or movements due to such political oppression, and soon after left Taipei.
+Many senior artists and educators exiled themselves overseas, resulting in the end of the New Art movement.
 Other leftist woodcut painters also migrated.
 Those who stayed were restricted in their work to anti-communist imagery and apolitical depictions of country life.

 Remembrance and legacy

-A lot of Huang Rong-can's prints and speeches have been lost.
+Most of Huang Rong-can's prints and speeches have been lost.

-Huang's grave was only accidentally discovered forty years after his death in a mass grave.
-A former prisoner of the White Terror period was searching for the body of his brother, a victim of the White Terror, reportedly following directions from a dream.
-In 1993 they found six mass graves, in which Huang Rong-can was one of the buried.
+The location of Huang's grave was lost and only accidentally discovered forty years later in a mass grave.
+A former prisoner of the White Terror period was searching for the body of his brother, another victim of the White Terror, by reportedly following directions from a dream.
+In 1993 they found six mass graves, one of which Huang Rong-can was buried.